The MUSIC Project

 The European Union aims to decrease CO2 emissions with 20% in 2020.
 Cities play a leading role in reaching this objective.
 The Co2 reduction challenges cities face are mainly institutional and organisational: How can policy be translated into concrete and innovative projects?
 How can all stakeholders formulate one vision for a sustainable city?
 What role should companies, research institutes and the government play?
 How can urban citizens be involved?
 To answer these questions, we need a transition from traditional to innovative ways of cooperation with regard to sustainability in the build environment.

-In MUSIC, all cities will go through a transition process aiming to make CO2 reduction an integral part of urban planning processes.
-The MUSIC cities will use the transition management method developed by DRIFT to guide this process.
-This method includes a series of workshops with several stakeholders (businesses, government, research institutes, citizens) resulting in a local sustainability vision and action plan.
-Besides, new GIS instruments for energy planning will be developed to be integrated in urban planning.
+In MUSIC, all cities used the transition management method developed by DRIFT to create an integral strategy for CO2 reduction.
+The method included a series of workshops with several stakeholders (businesses, government, research institutions, citizens) resulting in a local sustainability vision and action plan.
+Besides, new GIS instruments for energy planning are developed and integrated in urban planning.

 You can download the MUSIC project brochure here.